 What is diabetes insipidus?

-Despite the name, diabetes insipidus is not related to type 1 or type 2 diabetes (diabetes mellitus).
-Diabetes insipidus is a hormone disorder that occurs when the body doesn’t produce enough antidiuretic hormone (ADH) or doesn’t use the hormone effectively.
+Despite the name, diabetes insipidus is not related to type 1 or type 2 diabetes.
+Diabetes insipidus is a hormone disorder.
+It occurs when your body doesn’t produce enough antidiuretic hormone (ADH).
+It can also occur if your body doesn’t use the hormone effectively.
+ADH helps your body balance water in the urine and blood.

 What causes diabetes insipidus?

 Diabetes insipidus has several causes.
-In some people, a part of the brain (called the hypothalamus) doesn’t make enough antidiuretic hormone (ADH).
-ADH helps your body balance water in the urine and blood.
-In other cases, the pituitary gland (which is responsible for releasing the ADH into the body) doesn’t release enough of the hormone.
+In some people, a part of the brain (called the hypothalamus) doesn’t make enough ADH.
+In other cases, the pituitary gland doesn’t release enough of the hormone.
 Damage to either the hypothalamus or the pituitary gland can cause diabetes insipidus.
-This can occur after a head injury, during brain surgery or when a tumor grows on the glands.
+This can occur after a head injury, during brain surgery, or when a tumor grows on the glands.

 If your symptoms are mild, you might not need treatment.
 However, your doctor will want to check on you more often.
-Also, you should make sure you always have something to drink, so your body doesn’t get dehydrated.
+You should make sure you always have something to drink.
+This will ensure that your body doesn’t get dehydrated.

-If your diabetes insipidus is caused by kidney problems, your doctor may recommend that you reduce salt in your diet and to drink enough water to avoid dehydration.
-Medicines like hydrochlorothiazide (a water pill) may also help.
-Water pills help your body balance salt and water.
+- If it is caused by kidney problems: Your doctor may recommend that you reduce salt in your diet.
+You’ll also need to drink enough water to avoid dehydration.
+Medicines like water pills may help your body balance salt and water.

-If a medicine is causing diabetes insipidus, your doctor may prescribe another medicine that doesn’t cause excessive thirst and urination.
+- If a medicine is causing diabetes insipidus: Your doctor may prescribe another type.
+He or she will look for a medicine that won’t cause excessive thirst and urination.